dfds-frontend/ai-frontend-guide/README.md

 # Frontend Prompt Guide — VS Code & GitHub Copilot

-A compact, import-ready prompt guide for frontend work (paste into a Loop doc).
  Designed for VS Code + GitHub Copilot workflows.
 Short, direct, practical — no fluff, a little cheeky.

 ## How to use